Automated Database Testing via LLM-Synthesized SQL Features: Introduction

 We implemented \SystemName{} based on SQLancer++ and evaluated it on CrateDB, CockroachDB, DuckDB, MonetDB, and TiDB.
-We found and reported \OverallBugs{} previously unknown and unique bugs, showing the effectiveness of our approach.
-Of these, \FixedBugs{} bugs have been fixed, demonstrating that the developers considered the bugs important.
-Our goal was not to outperform the manually-written generators, but to find bugs in DBMSs of different dialects without investing any implementation effort.
-Despite this, the LLM-synthesized fragments can significantly increase the testing effectiveness in terms of code coverage: we achieved comparable performance on PostgreSQL and SQLite, and, on DuckDB, observed increases of \DuckDBCoverageIncreaseSQLancer{} compared with SQLancer++ and \DuckDBCoverageIncreaseSQLancerpp{} compared with SQLancer.
+We found and reported \OverallBugs{} unique, previously unknown bugs, showing the effectiveness of our approach. \FixedBugs{} bugs have been fixed, demonstrating that the developers considered the bugs important.
+Our goal was not to outperform the manually written generators (\emph{e.g.}, \SQLancer{}), but to find bugs in DBMSs of different dialects without investing any implementation effort.
+Despite this, \SystemName{} achieved comparable code coverage on PostgreSQL and SQLite, and, on DuckDB, observed increases of \DuckDBCoverageIncreaseSQLancer{} compared with SQLancer++ and \DuckDBCoverageIncreaseSQLancerpp{} compared with SQLancer.
 ShQveL can learn features efficiently and economically, as it learned around 400 fragments for each DBMS in six hours with a cost of less than 1 USD per DBMS.

 We believe that our approach is both practical and scalable.
 The learned fragments can persist across executions and can be reused even across different systems.
-Once a sufficient number of features has been learned, the learning process could be stopped, leading to more efficient test case generation, especially in resource-limited environments (\emph{e.g.}, CI runs).
-Additionally, our feedback mechanisms based on SQLancer++ validate code fragments without human supervision.
+Once a sufficient number of features has been learned, the learning process can be stopped, leading to more efficient test-case generation, especially in resource-limited environments (\emph{e.g.}, CI runs).
+Additionally, our \ProjectName{}-based feedback mechanism validates LLM-generated fragments without human supervision.
 In general, this approach makes the testing process more efficient, economical, and manageable.

-In summary, we make the following contribution: \begin{itemize} \item We propose \emph{SQL sketching} as a general notion for integrating LLM-generated content with generation-based DBMS testing. \item We propose a testing approach \emph{ShQveL}, which leverages LLMs to persist and integrate DBMS-specific features into the generator. \item We implemented and evaluated the approach, which has found \OverallBugs{} unique, previously unknown bugs in widely-used DBMSs. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We propose \emph{SQL sketching} as a general notion for integrating LLM-generated content with generation-based DBMS testing. \item We propose a testing approach, \emph{ShQveL}, which leverages LLMs to persist and integrate DBMS-specific features into the generator. \item We implemented and evaluated the approach, which has found \OverallBugs{} unique, previously unknown bugs in widely used DBMSs. \end{itemize}